 Check for Updates: Checks for any updates to the selected optional SQL Developer extensions, as well as any mandatory SQL Developer extensions.
+The available updates may include the JTDS JDBC Driver for Microsoft SQL Server and the MySQL JDBE Driver, which enable you to create connections to third-party databases.
 (If the system you are using is behind a firewall, see the SQL Developer user preferences for Web Browser and Proxy.)